habitat-sh/builder/components/builder-jobsrv/docs/design.md

 Jobs entries are created in the state Pending as a when a group moves from Created to Queued.
-When a group is moved to Dispatching, all of the jobs in the group are moved to Schedulable.
-When an Schedulable job has all of its dependencies built it is marked Eligible.
-When a worker becomes available, we choose the highest priority Eligible job and mark it Dispatched.
+When a group is moved to Dispatching, all of the jobs in the group are moved to WaitingOnDependency.
+When an WaitingOnDependency job has all of its dependencies built it is marked Ready.
+When a worker becomes available, we choose the highest priority Ready job and mark it Running.

 There are a few outcomes as the worker builds the job.
-The job can complete successfully, look for jobs that now have all their dependencies complete, and mark those as Eligible and move to Built.
+The job can complete successfully, look for jobs that now have all their dependencies complete, and mark those as Ready and move the job to Complete.

 The job can fail for some reason, mark dependent jobs as DependencyFailed and move to JobFailed.
 The worker can die/go silent, and move to JobLost.
 (We might want to retry JobLost).
-JobLost might not be a necessary state; we might just return it to Eligible.
+JobLost might not be a necessary state; we might just return it to Ready.

 The group might be cancelled, and move to CancelPending.
 Once the worker actually verifies that it’s canceled, it is marked CancelComplete.